Sunny-Wazeer/Sunny-Wazeer/README.md

 ---

 ## 🔭 Current Projects
-### 🔹 Energy Load Forecasting for Smart Grids
+### 🔹 Language Model Integration for Rag-Based Applications
-- Enhancing grid reliability through short- and long-term time series forecasting of electricity demand.
+- Developing and deploying advanced models for generating content in rag-based (retrieval-augmented generation) applications.
-- Using models like SARIMA, Prophet, and LSTM for adaptive, real-time prediction in decentralized energy systems.
+- The project focuses on enhancing the responsiveness and contextual accuracy of AI-generated responses by integrating language models with retrieval systems.

 ### 🔹 Generative AI for Industrial Design Prototyping
 - Applying Diffusion Models and StyleGAN to automate and accelerate industrial product design workflows.